AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

 ## Prerequisites

-To enable stitching on an event dataset within the Connections UI:

-* The schema on which the dataset is based should have:

-  * multiple fields that are configured as an identity, and which allows you to select different values for a persistent ID and a person ID.
-  * at least one field that is marked as primary identity with an associated namespace in case you want to use Identity Map and the primary identity namespace for persistent ID or person ID.

-* If you want to use graph-based stitching and you anticipate the event dataset to contribute to the Identity Graph (as the dataset contains relevant person IDs next to persistent IDs), you should [enable the dataset for the Identity service](/help/stitching/faq.md#enable-a-dataset-for-the-identity-service).
+You need to check and meet the prerequisites for the stitching method you specify: [field-based stitching](fbs.md#prerequisites) or [graph-based stitching](gbs.md#prerequisites).

 ## Preflight checks

 If you meet the prerequisites, you might want to perform some preflight checks on the data in the event dataset before you enable identity stitching:

-* Ensure that identities are marked properly in the schema for the event dataset.
+* f you are going to use XDM schema fields for persistent ID /person ID, ensure that identities are marked properly in the schema for the event dataset.
 [See Identity namespace overview](https://experienceleague.adobe.com/en/docs/experience-platform/identity/features/namespaces).
 * Verify identity coverage for both persistent ID and person ID:

+  * **Persistent ID**

-  * Persistent ID: Query 7 days of data where your persistent ID field is not null and divide by a query of 7 days of data for all events in your dataset.
+    Query 7 days of data where your persistent ID field is not null and divide by a query of 7 days of data for all events in your dataset.
 This percentage should be above 95%.

     Example of a query you could use for verification: